rails ai-agents architecture

 end

 This is the core of every agent.
 Everything else is refinement: better tools, streaming, error handling, observability, and guardrails.
-The model drives, your code executes, and ground truth from each tool result flows back so the model can assess its own progress.
+The model drives, your code executes the tools, and each result feeds back so the model can judge its own progress.

 Designing Tools the Model Can Actually Use